ghall15/fiscalhistory/webpage/bond_pricing_primer.rst

 the one-period holding period
 return on the debt.

 .. figure:: _static/figures/cof_returns_gdpdef.png
     :scale: 60%
     :align: center

+    **Reported Interest Payments and Holding Period Returns**

+In the figure above, we compare the federal government's reported interest payments with the holding period return on the debt imputed by the government budget constraint for the post-World War II period.

-The blue line is the computed interest payments on the debt implied by the government budget constraint.
+The blue line is the computed holding period return on the debt implied by the government budget constraint.
 The red line is the officially reported interest payments.
 Both series are reported as percentages of the